– Are there puppies available for adoption?

 After birthing, we clean the mother as much as possible using warm water and a washcloth.
 We do not use any soap or disinfectant.
 We take each puppy and introduce them one by one to Mom.
 It helps puppies suck from their tits receiving colostrum, helping them build immunity and become stronger.
 Along with receiving colostrum from mom, we also introduce them to Puppy Formula through the bottle as it allows Mom and gives puppies extra as they are ravished when they are born.
 Our Puppies are held and socialized by my family.
 My wonderful daughter and husband both help in keeping the puppies warm.
 It creates puppies that have become social from day one, and when introduced to their new families, they approach them with wagging tails.
 They are all so lovable!!

 Introduce other Pets within your household.
 Many households have more than one pet nowadays.
 Introducing your pup to other pets one at a time is vital for socialization.
 Allow them to meet in a quiet room, just the two, with you observing to ensure they get along.
-Keep your pup on a leash so that you can guide it and teach acceptable behaviour around the other pet.
+Keep your pup on a leash so that you can guide it and teach acceptable behaviours around the other pet.

 Meet the Neighbors again after the third vaccine.
 Take your puppy for a walk around the neighbourhood so they can get familiar with other dogs and animals in the area.
 Taking your puppy for a walk is an excellent opportunity for them to become familiar with the wildlife in your neighbourhood, including birds, squirrels, and other animals.